Salem Parkway (North Carolina): Macy Grove Road interchange

+With the Business 40 designation, had been in effect for over 20 years by this point, there was seen a need to reconfigure one of the earliest exits on the route.
+The half interchange with Mountain Street (exit 16), was the former terminus of what was then the new US 421 "Bypass."
+This junction was substandard by the early 2010s, and the need to address this, was aligned with another highway project nearby.
 Construction began in June 2013 on the first phase of a project to extend Macy Grove Road around the east side of Kernersville.
-Macy Grove Road, which previously passed over Business 40 with no interchange and ended at Old Greensboro Road, was extended to a temporary terminus at a connector to East Mountain Street, with a diamond interchange built connecting it to Business 40.
-The extension and interchange opened in May 2015, at which point the former partial interchange with East Mountain Street immediately east of the NC 66/NC 150 interchange was closed and demolished and the westbound roadway through the former interchange realigned closer to the eastbound roadway.
-In October 2020, NC 150 was rerouted onto Macy Grove Road from the Salem Parkway interchange to the Main Street intersection as Macy Grove Road was extended north from its section built in 2015.
+Macy Grove Road, which previously passed over Business 40 with no interchange and ended at Old Greensboro Road, was extended to a temporary terminus at a quadrant interchange to East Mountain Street, with a diamond interchange built connecting it to Business 40.
+The extension and interchange opened in May 2015, at which point the former partial interchange with East Mountain Street immediately east of what was then the NC 66/NC 150 interchange was closed and demolished and the westbound roadway through the former interchange realigned closer to the eastbound roadway.
+In October 2020, NC 150 was removed from its concurrency with NC 66 through Downtown Kernersville, and rerouted onto the Macy Grove Road east of downtown, as the route was further extended as a limited access route to its recent intersection with North Main Street, which allowed NC 150 to run concurrently with US 421 for around an extra mile further east.